 “Doubts are the ants in the pants of faith.”Fred Buechner

-More heartbreak.
-More nonsensical sadness.
+Heartbreak.
+Nonsensical sadness.
 What do we do with these emotions?
 An early blog talked about the tendency to ask “why?”
 At a young person’s funeral, I once heard a response to this unanswerable “why.”
 It was this: “When you can’t explain, proclaim.”
 Often, there is no explaining.

-Yesterday, a minister got teary-eyed about that sacrifice, reminding us that Jesus was human throughout these days, and He felt the pain as fully as we would.
+Yesterday, I saw a minister got teary-eyed about that sacrifice, reminding us that Jesus was human throughout these days, and He felt the pain as fully as we would.
 He felt the tremendous hurt of lack of support and betrayal by those closest to Him.
 He felt the searing pain of lashings and of not understanding why He was being called to what felt like such a horrific end to His story.

 Some degree of these feelings resonates for all of us.
 We’ve all experienced hopelessness.
 A long cancer battle ends in death, the good guy gets usurped, we watch someone we love go from fully alive to fully not there (and by the way, where?).